open-telemetry/opentelemetry-collector-contrib/receiver/awsfirehosereceiver/README.md

 ```
 The configuration includes the Opentelemetry collector's server [confighttp](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp#server-configuration),
 which allows for a variety of settings.
 Only the most relevant ones will be discussed here, but all are available.
+The AWS Kinesis Data Firehose Delivery Streams currently only support HTTPS endpoints using port 443.
+This can be potentially circumvented
+using a Load Balancer.

 ### endpoint:
 The address:port to bind the listener to.